Prescription of the Robin spectrum: Introduction

-Unlike our solution to the Dirichlet eigenvalue prescription problem for which we started with a specifically chosen metric graph, to solve the Dirichlet eigenvalue multiplicity prescription problem within conformal class we shall start with a quantum graph model.
-Inspired by \cite{CV2} we construct a quantum graph $(G_N^{\gamma^0},\Delta_{\gamma^0})$ with a stable metric $\gamma^0$ and high second eigenvalue multiplicity.
+To complete the proof of Theorem \ref{premulRobin}, we also follow the strategy of \cite{CV2}, with suitable modifications to address Dirichlet eigenvalues and to incorporate the method from \cite{PJSte}, which ensures that the metric remains in a fixed conformal class.
+More precisely, inspired by \cite{CV2} we construct a quantum graph $(G_N^{\gamma^0},\Delta_{\gamma^0})$ with a stable metric $\gamma^0$ and high second eigenvalue multiplicity.
 Then for any metric $\gamma$ near $\gamma^0$, we construct a corresponding metric $g_\gamma$ on $M$ such that the spectral difference between the Dirichlet Laplacian of $(M, g_\gamma)$ and $(G_N^{\gamma}, \Delta_\gamma)$ is very small.
 Finally one may utilize the stability of $\gamma^0$ to ensure the existence of the desired metric on $M$.
 The challenge here is that the standard quantum graph approach used in \cite{CV2} does not inherently fix the conformal class.
-To solve this problem we will use the method from \cite[Theorem 1.2]{PJSte}.
+To solve this problem we adopt the technique from the proof of \cite[Theorem 1.2]{PJSte}.

-It is well known that for the Neumann eigenvalue (or the closed eigenvalue is the manifold is closed) $\mu_k(M, g)$, one cannot simultaneously prescribe the eigenvalue and the conformal class, since $\mu_k(M,g)\cdot \vol(M,g)^{\frac 2n}$ has an upper bound for metrics within a fixed conformal class; see \cite{Kor93}, \cite{Has}.
-However, our last result in this paper reveals a fundamental distinction between the spectral behaviors of the Robin/Dirichlet boundary conditions versus the Neumann/closed case. \begin{theorem} Let $M$ be a compact smooth $n$-manifold ($n \ge 3$) with non-empty boundary.
+It is well known that for the Neumann eigenvalue (or the closed eigenvalue is the manifold is closed) $\mu_k(M, g)$, one cannot simultaneously prescribe the eigenvalue and the volume inside given conformal class, since $\mu_k(M,g)\cdot \vol(M,g)^{\frac 2n}$ has an upper bound for metrics within any fixed conformal class; see \cite{LY}, \cite{EI}, \cite{Kor93}, \cite{Has}.
+However, our last result in this paper reveals a fundamental distinction between the spectral behaviors of the Robin/Dirichlet boundary conditions versus the Neumann/closed cases. \begin{theorem} Let $M$ be a compact connected smooth $n$-manifold ($n \ge 3$) with non-empty boundary.
 For any prescribed data \begin{itemize} \item Strictly increasing finite sequence $0<a_1<a_2< \cdots < a_m$ \item Boundary Robin parameter $\rho\in C_+(\partial M)$ \item Target volume $V>0$ \item Conformal class $[g]$ \end{itemize} there exists a Riemannian metric $\tilde g$ in $[g]$ such that $\mathrm{Vol}(M, \tilde g)=V$ and $\lambda_k(M, \tilde g,\rho)=a_k$ for all $1\leq k\leq m$. \end{theorem}